s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 **I think** .. filling a predetermined set of pages is a **good writing exercise**.
 My joy for writing reignited yesterday.
-I have a lot of ideas so this is coming just in time.
+I have a lot of ideas, so this is coming just in time.

 **It took** .. ~35 minutes.
 I wrote at home, but I think I can manage to write the bulk of pages on my commute to work.